-Back to our question: When Jesus says that the reason there will be no marriage in the resurrection is because no one dies, is he implying that the only reason marriage exists is to make babies, and raise children, and to replenish the earth?
+Back to our question: When Jesus says that there will be no marriage in the resurrection because no one dies, is he implying that the only reason marriage exists is to make babies, and raise children, and to replenish the earth?
 If marriage is for more than procreation, then wouldn’t God keep it for those reasons?

 Reasons like sexual pleasure, or being known and loved deeply by one special person, or the doubled pleasure of sharing experiences with one whose responses you enjoy, or the warmth of sleeping back-to-back under the covers on a cold night, or conversations with a spouse who understands every shade of meaning and emotion, or that undefinable comfort of just being together in the same room without a word.